Exclusive offer: Get 20% off Italian trains with FRECCE4TL, valid ‘til 12/12! Use my code.

 If you’re traveling on this route, you’ll jump on a train operated by either Chiltern Railways or Great Western Railway (GWR).
 With Chiltern Railways, your train will depart from London Marylebone station, but if you’re traveling with GWR, you’ll start your journey at London Paddington station.
 No matter who you travel with, you’ll enjoy onboard amenities such as free WiFi and comfortable seating before arriving at Oxford station.

-Once you’ve left the station, you’re just a short walk from the city center.
-Here, you’ll find some of the city’s most popular locations, such as Bodleian Library, Ashmolean Museum and Oxford Castle & Prison.
 If you'd like to learn more, we've put together a guide on everything you need you to know about Oxford, including where to see your favorite filming locations, whether that's for Downton Abbey, Saltburn or Masters of the Air (plus Oxford gets a few seconds of fame as one of Wonka's filming locations too!).
-Perhaps you'll even want to take a trip to the Cotswolds by train as well where you can relax in the region's top luxury hotels?
+You could even take a trip to see Blenheim Palace, one of the filming locations used in Bridgerton season 3

 If you’d like to buy the cheapest train tickets, try traveling during Off-Peak times, because tickets are usually cheaper outside of morning/evening rush hours on weekdays.
 Want to save even more?
 Keep an eye out for Advance tickets – they tend to be released 12 weeks prior to departure date and are generally cheaper than buying tickets on the day of travel.